 What Are Common Area Maintenance Fees

-As the name suggests, Common Area Maintenance (CAM) fees are costs that a property owner charges to tenants, on top of their base rent, to pay for the operation/upkeep of common spaces in a commercial property.
+Common Area Maintenance Charges or CAM Charges are additional fees (above base monthly rent) paid by tenants to landlords to cover the costs associated with the maintenance of common areas in a commercial real estate property.
 The actual amount of the fee for any given tenant is proportionate to the share of the total space that they lease.

 To illustrate this point, an example is helpful.
 Assume that a property has 5,000 square feet of rentable square feet and four tenants who lease space as follows: